Salanoid/dotvim/README.md

+# This list is already installed by default

 ## A list of Mason plugins that i use

 ◍ prettier (keywords: angular, css, flow, graphql, html, json, jsx, javascript, less, markdown, scss, typescript, vue, yaml)